oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 #### Approval

-The entry points `Add_operator`/`Remove_operator` allow an operator to manage one’s entire set of tokens on behalf of the approver.
+The entry points `Add_operator`/`Remove_operator` allow an operator to manage one’s entire set of tokens on behalf of the owner.
 To approve management of a subset of token IDs, an interface such as
 [ERC-1761 Scoped Approval Interface](https://eips.ethereum.org/EIPS/eip-1761)
 is suggested.
 The counterpart `Is_operator` provides introspection into